 If it’s your first time in Denver, LoDo is a great choice as it is home to a variety of museums, Coors field, and confluence park.
 There are plenty of restaurants, bars, cafes and shopping in LoDo as well.
 There are several major attractions within easy walking distance such as Larimer Square, Elitch Gardens Water Park, and the Children’s Museum.
 It’s also a great hub for foodies.
 LoDo offers a lot of Denver’s popular restaurants as well as its famous speakeasy, the Green Russel.
 There are also plenty of ballpark bars like The Tavern and ViewHouse with great views of Coors field.
 Hotels in this area run from budget to expensive.
 The Crawford Hotel is of particular note in this area; it’s located in the beaux arts-style Union Station.

-- Best Moderate Hotel Nearby: Oxford Hotel • Hotel Indigo Denver Downtown
+- Best Midrange Hotels: Oxford Hotel • Hotel Indigo

-- Best Hotels: Ritz-Carlton • The Source • Ramble
+- Best Hotels: Ritz-Carlton • The Source • The Ramble Hotel

-- Best Cheap/Moderate Hotels: La Quinta North Denver • Hilton Garden Inn
+- Best Cheap/Midrange Hotels: La Quinta North Denver • Hilton Garden Inn

 3. Capitol Hill